 Change, spiritually speaking, is essential to salvation.
 Jesus said, “repent or perish.”
 (Luke 13:3, 5) The Greek word translated repent means to “have another mind; to change over.”
 Thus, out of the changed mind comes the changed life.
 Behavior is tied to our thoughts (cf. Proverbs 23:7; Mark 7:21-25; Acts 26:10, 11).

 Few challenges confront leaders more persistently than change.
-Yet, how ironic that many church leaders change very little in their personal habits and practices during their lifetime; and especially in leadership practices.
+Yet, how ironic that many church leaders change very little in their habits and practices during their lifetime; and especially in leadership practices.

 While it is true that a leader can’t change or control the world around him, he can change himself and choose new patterns of behaviors as well as attitudes.

 The business leader, Peter Drucker said, “The greatest danger in times of turbulence is not the turbulence; it is to act with yesterday’s logic.”
-We’ve all heard and used this definition on insanity: “The sign of insanity is doing the same old things over and over and expecting different results each time.”
+We’ve all heard and used this definition of insanity: “The sign of insanity is doing the same old things over and over and expecting different results each time.”
 The tendency of church leaders is to say, “We have always done it this way.”

 A major danger of refusing to change is the things we hold on to control us.
 In 50-plus years of full-time ministry, I have noted numerous signs in the lives of preachers, elders, deacons, and teachers that they have not changed in areas where expediency guides instead of a “thus says the Lord.”
 Here is a quick bullet list of some of these areas leaders refuse to let go: